-- In the Image File Location field, specify the hard disk image name and location: - Auto-Assign.
+• In the Image File Location field, specify the hard disk image name and location:

+- Auto-Assign.
 If you select this option, the disk image will be put to the virtual machine's folder and its name will be automatically generated by the wizard. - Specify File Name Manually.
 If you select this option, the disk image will be put to the virtual machine's folder, but you will need to manually specify its name in the Image File Name field.
 If an existing image file with the same name already exists in the virtual machine's folder, you can select the Overwrite existing disk image checkbox to recreate this image file. - Image Full Name Manually.
 If you select this option, you will need to specify the full path to the hard disk image file in the Image File Path field.
 You can manually type the appropriate path in this field or use the Select button to locate the appropriate folder.
 If an existing image file with the same name already exists in the specified folder, you can select the Overwrite existing disk image checkbox to recreate this image file.
-This option is not available when creating a virtual machine template.

-- In the Disk Size field, indicate the virtual disk size in GB or MB. - In the Image Type field, specify the disk format.
+This option is not available when creating a virtual machine template. - In the Disk Size field, indicate the virtual disk size in GB or MB.
+The minimum virtual disk space depends on the operating system you are intending to install in the virtual machine.
+The hard disk space cannot be less than the OS demands. - If you select the Resize filesystem option when increasing the disk size, the additional disk space will be added to the last volume.
+If you clear the Resize filesystem option, the added space will appear as unallocated space and will be invisible to the guest operating system.
+To allocate this space, you will have to either create a new partition or expand an existing partition. - In the Image Type field, specify the disk format.
 You can choose one of these formats for the disk: Expanding (such disks are small initially and grow in size as you add data to them) or Plain (such disks have a fixed size from the moment of their creation such).